sowmyahj/airbus_aerothon4_backend/public/django_mysql_be/README.md

    ```
    # Getting started with django
    Migrate to the root folder, perform the above steps.
-   Then to migrate Data Model to database
-   Run the Python script:
+   Then to migrate Data Model to database, run the Python script:
    ```python
    python manage.py makemigrations tutorials python manage.py migrate tutorials